 What is Right to Information?

 The Right to Information is the Queensland Government’s approach to giving the community greater access to information.
-This approach is provided for in the Right to Information Act 2009 (RTI).
-For more background information about the government’s approach and details about the new legislation please visit the RTI Queensland Government website.
+This approach is provided for in the Right to Information Act 2009 (RTI Act).
+For more background information about the government’s approach please visit the RTI Queensland Government website.

 The Queensland Government made a commitment to provide access to information held by the government, including Councils, unless on balance it is contrary to the public interest to provide that information.